section-engineering-education/engineering-education/articles/understanding-node-js-async-control-flows/index.md

 ##### Parameters

 - Tasks - a collection of functions to run.
-It can be an array, an object or any iterable
+It can be an array, an object or any iterable.
-- Callback - This is the callback where all the task results are passed and executed once all the task execution has completed
+- Callback - This is the callback where all the task results are passed and executed once all the task execution has completed.

 **Syntax:** `async.parallel(tasks, callback)`

 `async.parallel` method is used to run a collection of tasks in parallel.
 All the collection of these functions will be the first argument to the `async.parallel`.
 Each function is passed to a callback, which will be called on completion.

 The async.parallel second argument will return the results of all the functions declared in the first argument.
 The final callback results can be an array if the asynchronous functions passed on the first argument are arrays.
 Else, an object result will be invoked if the object properties were declared.
 Example of `async.parallel` array.